-The Network Administration & Security program strikes a balance between theory and application.
-Students will learn about reallife networking and security environments, making them immediately productive upon graduation and prepared to take on a variety of information technology (IT) roles.
+The Computer Science - Information Technology Specialist program strikes a balance between theory and application.
+Students will learn about real-life networking and security environments, making them immediately productive upon graduation and prepared to take on a variety of information technology (IT) roles.
 The first year builds a solid foundation of basic hands-on computer skills and networking concepts.
 The second year challenges students to learn to adapt and react to the changing world of computers.
-Deeper networking concepts are introduced, including security, administration of complex networks, and programming skills.
-The emphasis of coursework will be based on preparing students for CompTIA, Cisco CCNA, and Microsoft certification testing.
+Deeper networking concepts are introduced, including security, complex networks, and programming skills.
+The emphasis of coursework will be based on preparing students for Microsoft certification testing.
 Students also will be prepared to continue learning and advancing within the field, allowing them to work within an organization to apply networking to business strategy, tactics, and goals.

-A typical job description for a network administrator would generally include working in an office environment.
-The job is often performed alone, and the network administrator must possess strong troubleshooting and technical skills, including strong math skills.
-Conversely, the network administrator must also work with users who are not comfortable with the system or who are experiencing difficulties, thus the requirement for strong communications skills.
+A typical job description for an information technology specialist would generally include working in an office environment.
+The job is often performed alone, and the IT Specialist must possess strong troubleshooting and technical skills, including strong math skills.
+Conversely, the IT Specialist must also work with users who are not comfortable with the system or who are experiencing difficulties, thus the requirement for strong communications skills.
 Configuring a network can require long hours of work in a short period of time.
 Maintaining the network can alternate between routine tasks to install, maintain, and update programs, as well as the hectic work of troubleshooting and fixing network problems.
-If a network crashes, the network administrator must work quickly and purposefully to solve problems and restore the network operation.
+If a network crashes, the Information Technology Specialist must work quickly and purposefully to solve problems and restore the network operation.
 In addition, the task of updating and maintaining network services can require late hours and work on an irregular schedule.
 The IT worker must also be prepared to maintain related technology within an organization, including audio-visual equipment, televisions, phones, and cabling infrastructure.
 Physical duties may include climbing and working using ladders, installing cabling, moving computers and related equipment, and installing equipment.

 Course No. Course Title Credits

-course no. General Education Requirements Cicuits
+General Education Requirements

 CIS 105 MICROCOMPUTER SOFTWARE APPLICATIONS I 3

-ENGL 101 COMPOSITION 3 3 3 3 3
+ENGL 101 COMPOSITION 3

-ENGL 202 TECHNICAL COMMUNICATIONS 3
+ENGL TECHNICAL COMMUNICATIONS 3

-ECON 202 PRINCIPLES OF MACROECONOMICS 3
+ECON 202 PRINCIPLES OF MACROECONOMICS

-MATH 101 INTERMEDIATE ALGEBRA 1 or 3
+MATH INTERMEDIATE ALGEBRA 1 or 3

-MATH 102 COLLEGE ALGEBRA 1 or
+MATH COLLEGE ALGEBRA 1 or

-MATH 120 TRIGONOMETRY 1 3 3
+MATH 120 TRIGONOMETRY 1 3

-PSYC 103 HUMAN RELATIONS IN THE WORKPLACE
+PSYC HUMAN RELATIONS IN THE WORKPLACE 3

 Total 21

 Technical Requirements

-CIS 125 A+ HARDWARE/SOFTWARE 6
+122 INFORMATION TECHNOLOGY HARDWARE/SOFTWARE 6

+129 WINDOWS OPERATING SYSTEMS 3

-CIS 126 CISCO ACADEMY/NETWORKING TECHNOLOGIES I 3
+131 NETWORKING TECHNOLOGIES I 3

-CIS 127 CISCO ACADEMY/NETWORKING TECHNOLOGIES II 3
+132 NETWORKING TECHNOLOGIES II 3

-CIS 128 CISCO ACADEMY/NETWORKING TECHNOLOGIES III 3
+CIS 133 NETWORKING TECHNOLOGIES III 3

-CIS 129 WINDOWS OPERATING SYSTEMS 3

-CIS 135 CISCO ACADEMY/NETWORKING TECHNOLOGIES IV 3
+134 NETWORKING TECHNOLOGIES IV 3

 CIS 211 LINUX OPERATING SYSTEMS 3

-NETWORKING USING WINDOWS SERVER 3
+213 NETWORKING USING WINDOWS SERVER 3

-CIS 215 NETWORK DESIGN AND VIRTUALIZATION 3
+215 NETWORK DESIGN AND VIRTUALIZATION 3

 CIS 216 INTRODUCTION TO PROGRAMMING 3

 CIS 218 LINUX SERVER 3

 CIS 220 NETWORK SECURITY I 3

-DATABASES 3
+225 DATABASES 3

-COMPUTER FORENSICS 3
+230 COMPUTER FORENSICS 3

-CIS 235 CIS 240 NETWORK SECURITY II COMPUTER SCIENCE CAPSTONE 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3
+CIS 235 NETWORK SECURITY II 3

+INT 299 INTERNSHIP 3

-CIS 240 Total 5 51
+Total 51

-Droroquisito: Accontable ACCUDI ACED score or Basic Writing 51
+Prerequisite: Acceptable ACCUPLACER score or Basic Writing.
+Prerequisite: Acceptable ACCUPLACER score or Elementary Algebra.
 Prerequisite: Acceptable ACCUPLACER score or Intermediate Algebra.
 Prerequisite: Acceptable ACCUPLACER score, Intermediate Algebra, or College Algebra.

-1Choose two of the three math classes (taken in 1^{st} and 3^{rd} semester)
+1Choose two of the three math classes (taken in 1st and 3rd semester)